 Do not put anything on or over the air bag module.
 Placing objects on or over the air bag inflation area may cause those objects to be propelled by the air bag into your face and torso causing serious injury.

-Do not attempt to service, repair, or modify the air bag supplemental restraint systems or its fuses.
+Do not attempt to service, repair, or modify the Air Bag Supplemental Restraint System or its fuses.
 See your Ford or Lincoln Mercury dealer.